TOAST-DOCS/API-Gateway/en/console-guide.md

 1. Go to **Custom Domain**
 2. Select custom domain to delete
 2. Click the **Delete Custom Domain** button.
-3. If clicking on the **Delete** button, confirmation window for deletion is to be displayed.
-4. Click the **Confirm** button on the confirmation window.
+3. Click the **Delete** button on the confirmation window.
 Deleted data cannot be recovered.

 > **[Note] Unable to delete custom domain** <br>
 > Custom domains connected to stage cannot be deleted.